kermitt2/biblio-glutton/Readme.md

 java -jar build/libs/lookup-service-0.2-SNAPSHOT-onejar.jar pmid --input PMID_PMCID_DOI.csv.gz ../config/glutton.yml
 ```

-As of Spetember 2021, the latest mapping covers 33,994,284 PMID, with 24,814,263 having a DOI (which means 9,180,021 PMID are not represented in Crossref).
+As of March 2022, the latest mapping covers 34,310,000 PMID, with 25,661,624 having a DOI (which means 8,648,376 PMID are not represented in Crossref).

 #### OA via Unpaywall